 You’ll also need spray paint (primer is recommended first), a dowel, and a planter with soil and plants.

-Any Nightmare Before Christmas fans will immediately love and recognize this front door idea.
+Any Nightmare Before Christmas fans will immediately love and recognize this Halloween porch and front door idea.

 Any visitors of similar interests will also appreciate your Jack Skellington touch.